Dawn Camp @Camp Skipping Pig

 I've found that large dog houses work well for individuals or a pair of pigs that are willing to share.
 The houses I build are a minimum of 4' x 4' and a porch is added in case the house itself gets too hot on a sunny summer day.
 As the weather cools I drop a heavy drape over the door to stop drafts.
 It can be rolled up for the summer and held in place with clips.
 These houses work well into our cold November weather but when the snow accumulates all pigs move into the main barn.
 Often the drifts are as tall as the houses.

 Stockade fence makes great walls for a shelter in a mild climate.
 It lets a gentle breeze waft through yet offers protection from the rain.
 We've found it to be perfect for Western New York summers.
 This shed is not quite completed, but you can get the idea.
 A group of ten shares this shed which measures about 12' x 8'.
 The front is made of 6' high fence and the back is 4' high.
 The ends are tapered 6' pieces.
 It has a narrow deck across the front for the pigs to lay out on a sunny day.
 Two doors allow for a hasty exit should a squabble erupt.
-The shed rests on pressure treated landscape timbers and has a pressure treated floor.
+The shed rests on pressure treated landscape timbers and has a pressure treated floor made of 2" x 6" planks.
 It can be wrapped with heavy plastic to stop drafts as the days get colder.
 In 2007 the Kunekune girls happily stayed in it well into November.
 Carpet drapes were added and a deep bed of hay for nesting made it very comfortable for the girls.

 During the winter our pigs move into the barn.
 Each stall has a large wooden box, a minimum of about four feet by four feet square, that can accommodate a pig or two.
 Larger pens with larger groups have bigger houses.
 All are raised off the floor and have a wooden bottom to keep the pigs off the concrete.
 Heavy blankets cover the doorways and the tops of the boxes have a hole cut out where a brooder lamp with a hood can be placed if needed.
 We've found that a 75 watt or 100 watt light bulb sufficiently warms the box when the blankets are down and there usually isn't a need for an infared heat lamp except in the case of a weak, cold or sick pig.
 If an infared lamp is used, the lamp is raised slightly above the hole with a wire grid to allow for ventilation and it's fastened so that there is no way it can be moved or reached by one of the pigs.
 As always, when using any heat lamps, extreme caution must be taken.
 The risk of fire is great if the lamp is too close to combustible items or if it is moved or knocked down.
 I also saw a terribly scarred potbelly that had been severely burned by a heat lamp that was put in her pen for her babies.
 Always take the time to check the temperature under a heat lamp with your bare hand at the level your pig would be.
 Also be sure the light is out of reach of a curious pig and that it can't be broken accidently.
 Be certain as well that your pig isn't able to push its bedding up and too close to the lamp, which will cause a fire.
 As they build their nest and burrow, the bedding might be well above their backs.
+Beware, too, that a heat lamp bulb can break free from the screwed in base and drop into bedding, causing a fire.
+It is safest to put a wire bsket or mesh under the lamp to catch the hot bulb, should that happen.

 A PLACE TO ROOT